 The Cambridge Postgraduate Programme in Cognitive and Brain Sciences

 MRC CBU students are full members of the Cambridge Postgraduate Programme in Cognitive and Brain Sciences, which was jointly established by the Unit and the Departments of Psychology and Psychiatry.
-This consists of a weekly series of cognitive neuroscience seminars presented by senior researchers from the MRC CBU and from the University.
-In Michaelmas term this year, we will be offering Amy Orben’s Psychology as a Robust Science seminars.
-These will be held on Tuesdays at 3pm with the venue alternating between the lecture theatres of the Department of Psychology on the Downing Site in Cambridge and CBU on Chaucer Road, beginning 12th October.
-They will be recorded.
-In Lent term, our theoretical cognitive neuroscience lectures will be held also on Tuesdays at 3pm.
-Further details about the seminars will be circulated closer to the time.
-Please note that these seminars are held during Michaelmas and Lent terms only but are compulsory for CBU first year students.
-We warmly encourage anyone else who would like to attend to contact the seminar organiser, as we welcome visitors from other University departments.
+The programme includes a series of weekly cognitive neuroscience seminars presented by senior researchers from the MRC CBU and the University.
+This year’s programme will also include Amy Orben’s Psychology as a Robust Science seminars.
+This year these will be held in Lent term in the CBU lecture theatre.
+Further details about the seminars will be circulated at the beginning of Michaelmas term.
+Please note that these seminars are considered a compulsory element of the training we offer for first year CBU students.

-Details of the Seminar Programme will be updated regularly and any changes in the programme, as well as any other information of interest, will be communicated via e-mail – if you are interested in receiving these updates please e-mail the seminar administrator [grad-admin @ mrc-cbu.cam.ac.uk, but without the spaces] to ensure that your name is on the “Camgrads+” mailing list.
+Details of the Seminar Programme will be updated regularly and any changes in the programme, as well as any other information of interest, will be communicated via e-mail – if you are interested in receiving these updates please e-mail the seminar administrator [grad-admin [@] mrc-cbu.cam.ac.uk, but without the brackets and spaces] to ensure that your name is on the “Camgrads+” mailing list.

 All public talks are publicised on the University talks website, which also contains an archive of older lectures.